 At Arras we are working on the three pillars of sustainability- economic, social and environment.
 When you purchase an Arras product, you are contributing towards:

-Women empowerment: Currently 30+ women weavers and Arras come together to bring about change in our rural communities- the bedrock of our country.
+Dignified employment: Currently 30+ women weavers and Arras come together to bring about change in our rural communities- the bedrock of our country- by weaving cruelty-free wild Peace silk and cotton fabrics.
+Our team of pattern-makers and tailors in underserved urban areas of New Delhi finish add the final touches to your garments.

 Honouring traditional crafts & livelihoods: Almost half of the weavers in India (~2.2 million) belong to the North East region.
-In the absence of jobs and mass scale migration to urban cities that cannot take the load on its finite resources, keeping alive our crafts and respecting its value has utmost importance for us.
+The absence of jobs in rural India leads to mass scale migration to urban cities that offer low paying, hand-to-mouth jobs.
+With disproportionate load on its finite resources, a clear path to sustainable cities and thriving rural communities is keeping alive our traditional crafts and respecting its value.

 Development of a unique silk industry: A cruelty-free silk that has not gotten its due standing among fabrics deserves recognition in a world that currently runs 60% of the textile industry on synthetics.